epfllibrary/acouachecksum/README.md

 A full documentation can be found [here]() Note : Insert the KB link here when it's ready

+The software for Windows and macos can be found here : [Releases](https://github.com/epfllibrary/acouachecksum/releases)

+Linux user can use the source code to launch the program.

 ## Source code